konome/chkdpi/README.md

 - Primary display resolution
 - Windows version of host.

+## How to use:
+- Double click on `chkdpictx.exe` to retrieve and copy DPI related data to clipboard.
+Data is encoded to a base64 string hash.
+- Run `chkdpictx --decode HASH` from a command prompt to read the data.
+- Running `chkdpictx` from a command prompt without passing any arguments will retrieve and copy DPI related data to clipboard, and allows you to read the data immediately simultaneously.
+- Note that `chkdpictx` is able to parse any string data to and from base64, including from a file.

 ## Command line options:
 `-d`, `--decode HASH`<br />
   Decode base64 data to a readable string.